 1. How 3DS V1 is different to 3DS V2

 Payment providers built a certified product (called 3D Secure 2) to PSD2 SCA regulation standards.
-3DS V1 was introduced back in 2001, but its poor user experience meant it was never widely adopted.
-That’s why 3DS V2 has been developed: to authenticate shoppers’ purchases in a more user-friendly way.
+3DS V1 was introduced back in 2001, but its impact on user experiences, and the fact it’s ‘web only’ makes it far from ideal.
+That’s why 3DS V2 has been developed: to authenticate shoppers’ purchases in a more user-friendly way — while providing both a web and native solution.
 For example, with 3DS V2, merchants can improve the payment process for customers by authenticating transactions in the background without interruption.
-Because customers are also responsible for deciding whether to authenticate a transaction, the liability shifts away from merchants.
-Another notable feature is that merchants will be encouraged to provide more high-quality data to issuing banks — and the better that data is, the more likely transactions will be authorized, and customers enjoy a smooth and frictionless experience
+Authenticating the transaction this way also shifts liability to issuers.
+Another notable feature is that merchants will be encouraged to provide more high-quality data to issuing banks — and the better that data is, the more likely transactions will be authorised, and customers enjoy a smooth and frictionless experience.

 Important PSD2 deadlines you need to know about